gabesparks/github-sourcing-playbook/README.md

 You've found someone worth reaching out to.
 Now don't blow it with a generic message.

 **Lead with something specific.** Reference a repo, a commit, a project, or a PR.
 Show them you actually looked.
-Engineers can spot a copy-paste outreach immediately and they will not respond to it.
+Engineers can spot a copy-paste outreach immediately and will not respond to it.

 **Keep it short.** Four to six sentences is plenty.
 Explain who you are, what caught your attention, what the role is, and what you're asking for.

 **Make the ask easy.** End with a simple, low-pressure call to action.
-"Would you be open to a quick chat?" works better than a paragraph about interview processes and next steps.
+"Would you be open to a quick chat?" works better than a paragraph about next steps.

 ### Outreach Templates